yudharisandy/LudoGame/README.md

     - GUI: One cell could show up more than one totem (from the same player).
     - GUI: One cell could show up more than one totem (from different players only in safe cell -> BUG in color choosing).
     - GUI: A kicked Totem automatically go back to ```HomePosition``` when collision happens.
-    - GUI: Re-Render the objects button -> To show all totems in correct position.

 ## Next Plans
 - Create new class diagram (for comparison)
 - Library: when totem kicked out (when player accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
 - GUI: roll dice value > remaining path/route -> the totem won't be moved -> The player should be able to move another OnPlay totem if exists.
 - GUI: Bug of totem coloring in different player merging.
+- GUI: Re-Render the objects button -> To show all totems in correct position.
+- Desererialize just Cell -> not ICell.
+- Up to Github Repo (comment in classroom)

 ## Board Coordinate Scheme